deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18362/index.md

 ![](figures/figures_4_0.png)

-> 🔼 The figure illustrates WAFFLE's structure-aware attention mechanism, highlighting how tokens focus on parent, sibling, and self elements within the HTML code structure.
+> 🔼 The figure illustrates WAFFLE's structure-aware attention mechanism, showing how tokens attend to parent, sibling, and self elements in the HTML code.
 > <details>
 > <summary>read the caption</summary>
 > Figure 4: Example of structure-aware attention.